suikki/suikki.github.io/_posts/2016-06-04-70-Leaderboards-ought-to-be-engough-for-anybody.md

 ---
 layout: post
-title: Google Play Games: 70 Leaderboards Ought to Be Enough for Anybody
+title: Google Play Games - 70 Leaderboards Ought to Be Enough for Anybody
 ---

 {{ page.title }}